silliw-nhoj/aws-ec2/README.md

   list - list all instances in all regions, all instances in a region by specifying region, or instance(s) in a region by specifying region and instance(s).
 See examples

+  running - same as list but only for running instances

   start|stop - start or stop ec2 instance(s)

   pub|nopub - get or release public IP(s) for specified private IP(s)